Shopify/shopify-cli/README.md

 Developers can use [development stores](https://help.shopify.com/en/partners/dashboard/development-stores) to test their apps.
 Development stores have no products, customers or orders when they’re created.
 Shopify App CLI can quickly add dummy data to your development store so you can test your app more thoroughly.

 The `populate` command can add fake products, customers, and orders.
 The default number of items added is 10.
 You can specify a different number of items with the `--count` option.

+The STORE_ID placeholder in these examples can be found in your development store’s URL, preceding `.myshopify.com` (so, for instance, if you had a development store with a URL of `example.myshopify.com`, the store’s ID would be `example`).

 ```sh
 # Adds 10 fake products